Downtown Old School Sports Bars:

 Lizzy McNeill's- An Irish pub that has several TVs and shows lots of NFL games.
 Not for the hardcore sports fan but a locals place to sit, have a beer and watch the game.
 Below average food.
 McClurg & the Chicago River.

 Fado- An authentic Irish Pub.
 The best downtown place to watch European soccer.
 It does not have enough TVs and the sight lines are terrible, but where else are you going to go to watch a Premier League game like Fulham v.
 QPR?
+It will be a fun place to watch the World Cup.
 Okay beer list and Irish food.
 Grand & Clark.

 Upscale Sports Bars in Chicago: